matter-labs/hardhat-zksync/packages/hardhat-zksync/README.md

 ## 🕹 Commands

 This plugin enables access to all commands available for each specific plugin, making them readily accessible with just the usage of this plugin.
-To view the available commands and their descriptions, please refer to the [documentation] (https://v2-docs.zksync.io/api/hardhat/plugins.html#plugins) for each individual plugin.
+To view the available commands and their descriptions, please refer to the [documentation](https://v2-docs.zksync.io/api/hardhat/plugins.html#plugins) for each individual plugin.

 For certain tasks present in the plugins encompassed by this plugin, it overrides them with new features and parameters.
 These tasks streamline common functionalities into a simplified workflow.

-Here is a list of tasks along with their additional parameters present in this plugin:
+Here is a list of tasks with additional optional parameter `--verify`:

-`yarn hardhat deploy-zksync:contract [--verify]`
+- `deploy-zksync:contract`
-`yarn hardhat deploy-zksync:proxy [--verify]`
+- `deploy-zksync:proxy`
-`yarn hardhat upgrade-zksync:proxy [--verify]`
+- `upgrade-zksync:proxy`
-`yarn hardhat deploy-zksync:beacon  [--verify]`
+- `deploy-zksync:beacon`
-`yarn hardhat upgrade-zksync:beacon  [--verify]`
+- `upgrade-zksync:beacon`

-The `--verify` parameter allow the task to verify all deployed and upgraded contracts.
+The `--verify` parameter allow the task to immediately verify all deployed and upgraded contracts when task is called.

 To check other parameters present in these tasks, please check the documentation pages for [hardhat-zksync-deploy](https://docs.zksync.io/build/tooling/hardhat/hardhat-zksync-deploy.html) and [hardhat-zksync-upgradable](https://docs.zksync.io/build/tooling/hardhat/hardhat-zksync-upgradable.html).